Hakuoki: Spin-offs

 Hakuoki SSL: Sweet School Life (薄桜鬼 SSL), released for PlayStation Vita on March 27, 2014, unlike the other games, the story is set in modern times with Chizuru and the other characters from the original game introduced as students or teachers going to the same school.
+The game was released on the Nintendo Switch on June 23, 2023, an English version has been announced for the second half of 2025.

 Some characters from the Hakuoki series are featured in the PSP game B's LOG Party, released on May 20, 2010.

 Manga

 There are two manga adaptations of Hakuoki: Shinsengumi Kitan.
 The first, entitled Hakuoki Junrenka, is serialized in the shōjo manga magazine Dengeki Comic SYLPH, and is an anthology of the different endings available in the video games.
 Another adaptation is currently serialized in Comic B's Log Kyun!!.

 Anime

 The game was adapted into 22-episode anime television series split into two seasons, produced by Studio Deen and directed by Osamu Yamasaki; Hakuoki: Demon of the Fleeting Blossom aired from April 4 to June 20, 2010, and Hakuoki: Record of the Jade Blood aired from October 10 to December 12, 2010.
 A 6-episode OVA series, Hakuoki: A Memory of Snow Flowers adapting from Hakuoki: Stories of Shinsengumi was produced under the same staff and cast and was released from August 5, 2011, to July 7, 2012.
 Following the OVA release, a 12-episodes prequel adapting from Hakuoki: Dawn of the Shinsengumi was also released from July 9 to September 24, 2012.
 After the success of the TV series, Studio Deen released two anime films, which are the alternate retelling of the game.
 The first film, Hakuoki: Wild Dance of Kyoto was released on August 24, 2013, and the second film Hakuoki: Warrior Spirit of the Blue Sky was released on March 8, 2014.
 A 12-episode short anime adaptation of a new instalment of the game, titled Hakuoki: Otogisōshi, was produced by DLE and aired from April 5 to June 28, 2016.
 A new three-part OVA adaptation by Studio Deen was released from November 14, 2021, to January 24, 2022.
 The staff from the first anime series returned to produce the series.